munificent/craftinginterpreters/book/a-virtual-machine.md

 The pointer points at the array element just *past* the element containing the top value on the stack.
 That seems a little odd, but almost every implementation does this.
-It means we can indicate that the stack is empty by pointing at element zero in the array:
+It means we can indicate that the stack is empty by pointing at element zero in the array.

 <img src="image/a-virtual-machine/stack-empty.png" alt="An empty array with
 stackTop pointing at the first element." />